 - Prehensile Tail: After she assimilates the Tunguska to create the Imaginos 2.0 body, a chunk of it remains stuck to her butt and she morphs it into a felid tail.
 It serves as an indicator of her mood, and is useful as a weapon as well.

 - Reality Warper: In her Imaginos 2.0 and 2.1 bodies, she is able to hack cyborgs just by being in their vicinity, transmute any metal into Damascus steel and shape it to her will, and even recreate her body from energy.
-Even after the Jovians pull her consciousness into the Glass Cat robot, Alita retains this ability and transmutes the floor to shred them with Damascus steel spikes.
+Even after the Jovians pull her consciousness into the Glass Cat robot, Alita retains this ability and transmutes the floor of their laboratory to shred them with Damascus steel spikes.